NOCS2021/NOCS2021.github.io/cfp/nocs2021-cfp.txt

 Electronic paper submission requires a full paper, up to 8 double-column ACM (sigconf) format pages, including figures and references.
 The program committee will use a double-blind review process to evaluate papers based on scientific merit, innovation, relevance, and presentation.
 Submitted papers must describe original work that has not been published before or is under review by another conference or journal at the same time.
 Each submission will be checked for any significant similarity to previously published works or for simultaneous submission to other archival venues, and such papers will be rejected.
 Proposals for special sessions and demos are invited.
 Paper submissions and demo proposals by industry researchers or engineers to share their experiences and perspectives are also welcome.

 **New in 2021**
-Journal-Integrated Publication Model: NOCS 2021 accepted papers will be published in the ACM Journal on Emerging Technologies in Computing Systems (pending approval).
+Journal-Integrated Publication Model: A selected number of accepted papers will be invited to be published in an ACM JETC Special Issue.

 Please find the detailed submission instructions for paper submission, special session, and demo proposals at the submission webpage.

 --------------------------------------------------------------------------------

 ## Important Dates (Anywhere on Earth)
-Abstract registration: April 2, 2021
+Abstract registration: May 14, 2021
-Full paper submission: April 9, 2021
+Full paper submission: May 21, 2021
-Notification of acceptance: July 5, 2021
+Notification of acceptance: July 23, 2021

 ## Organizing Committee

 ### General Chairs
 Tushar Krishna (Georgia Institute of Technology)
 John Kim (KAIST)

 ### Technical Program Chairs
-Sergi Abadal (Universitat Politècnica de Catalunya)
-Joshua San Miguel (University of Wisconsin-Madison)
+Sergi Abadal (Universitat Politècnica de Catalunya) Joshua San Miguel (University of Wisconsin-Madison)

 ### Publicity Chairs
-José Luis Abellán (Catholic University of Murcia)
-Kun-Chih Chen (National Sun Yat-Sen University)
-Jieming Yin (Lehigh University)
+José Luis Abellán (Catholic University of Murcia) Kun-Chih Chen (National Sun Yat-Sen University) Jieming Yin (Lehigh University)

 ### Web Chair